Why now is the worst time to buy the Samsung Galaxy S20

 If you're in the market for a new Android phone, you may be considering the Samsung Galaxy S20 5G -- last year's flagship phone from the Samsung Galaxy line.
 But with the Galaxy S21 likely to be revealed at the Samsung Unpacked event on Jan.
-14, you may be wondering: What are the differences between the two Galaxy phones?
+14 (here's how to watch the event live), you may be wondering: What are the differences between the two Galaxy phones?
 Should I buy a Galaxy S20 now, or is it worth it to wait for the S21?

 We've broken down all of the different rumored Galaxy S21 specs here, and compared them to the Galaxy S20 here.
 The base Galaxy S20 and Galaxy S21 are apparently pretty similar on the surface: Both have 6.2-inch screens with a 120Hz refresh rate, a 4,000-mAh battery, 5G connectivity and similar camera features (including a 12 megapixel ultrawide lens).